 Where is the best place to display my Kokedama?

 Because of their size, Kokedamas are easy to display in any setting of your house, office, or garden.
 For easy access to them, you can display them on a decorative tray or wood slice with some river pebbles surrounding it to give the look a finishing touch.
 Remember that Kokedamas are moist, so when displaying them always use a protective plate or sheet so your surface is not damaged.
 Another popular way to display your Kokedama is to add an extra loop of twine to your ball and hang it outside in your garden, kitchen, or bathroom.

 Kokedamas are a fun DIY home gardening activity for all ages and are perfect for brightening up your home décor.
-If you don’t feel up to making your own Kokedama but are still interested in adding one to your garden, Koch & Co sell fresh Kokedama balls in three different varieties.
-These are available at our Auburn Superstore, and you can also browse the product online now via our website.
+If you don’t feel up to making your own Kokedama but are still interested in adding one to your garden, Koch & Co sell a range of artificial Kokedama balls.
+These are available now via our website.
 For more information on how to care for your Kokedama, read our helpful Kokedama FAQ page.